Typeform

 - In the Elements panel, find the element with

-data-attrhub-tfand check that it now has adata-tf-hiddenattribute with attribution values like:data-tf-hidden="ah_lt_channel=Organic%20Search,ah_lt_source=Google,ah_lt_medium=organic,..." - If the embed uses an iframe, check that the iframe
+data-attrhub-tfand check that it now has adata-tf-hiddenattribute with your values:data-tf-hidden="ah_lt_channel=Organic%20Search,ah_lt_source=Google,ah_lt_medium=organic,..." - If the embed uses an iframe, check that the iframe

-srcincludes attribution values in the URL hash fragment (after#) - Submit a test response through the Typeform
+srcincludes attribution values in the URL hash fragment (after#) - Submit a test response through the form

-- In Typeform, go to Results > Responses and check that the hidden fields contain attribution values
+- In Typeform, go to Results > Responses and verify the hidden fields contain attribution data

-For a full testing walkthrough, see Verify It Works.
+For a full walkthrough, see Verify It Works.

 How It Works